lham/tonguetwister/docs/format-spec/chunks/THUM.md

 We can construct the width `W` as `right - left` and the height `H` as `bottom - top`.

 ## Unpacking the image data

 The image data in a thumbnail is basically just the same data as in a [bitmap data chunk](./BITD.md).
-We can parse it in the the same way if we set
+We can parse it in the same way if we set

 * `bit-depth` = 8
 * `palette` = [predefined palette "System - Mac"](./castmembers/palette.md#TODO)